 Black Start Capital Investment – to cover costs for either installing capability or works required to maintain the capability – typically an auxiliary generator.

 Black Start Testing – to prove the capability of service providers.
 Traditionally, the cost reimbursement arrangement is agreed between the provider and ESO at the time of the test based on the provisions in their Black Start service contract.
 In the competitive procurement event for Black Start in the SW & Midlands and for the Northern Tender we are trialling including the testing costs in the Black Start availability fee to equally compare the total cost of the service and provide more transparency.
 Where we have negotiated bilaterally for the test, we will work together with the provider to test the unit at the most economic and efficient time.
+In 2019 we introduced a cost reimbursement methodology for existing providers which is linked to market indices and is cost reflective making the cost more transparent and fairer to the provider and the end consumer.
+This methodology will be used for existing providers when appropriate to do so but could be used for future services.

-Black Start Feasibility Studies – to cover the costs for a provider to understand what is required to deliver a Black Start service, including identifying if any capital investment is required.
+Black Start feasibility Studies – to cover the costs for a provider to understand what is required to deliver a Black Start service, including identifying if any capital investment is required.
 We will ensure any costs incurred through feasibility studies incurred by service providers will have been secured through an economic and competitive process.
 As an example, service providers will be expected to tender for their OEM.
-If this isn’t feasible, National Grid will expect the service provider to demonstrate why they have chosen to use only one provider and we would expect the costs to be itemised, so National Grid can challenge the cost and content of the feasibility studies to drive value.thef
+If this isn’t feasible, National Grid will expect the service provider to demonstrate why they have chosen to use only one provider and we would expect the costs to be itemised, so National Grid can challenge the cost and content of the feasibility studies to drive value.

+In 2019 for both competitive events we have capped the cost of the feasibility study to £150,000 per service offering.
+This is an average of recent studies that we have agreed and believe is a fair reflection of the internal and external costs associated with the study and is paid on an open book basis.

+We expect to recover the costs of the feasibility Studies in relation to both competitive procurement events within this relevant year (2020 – 2021).

 Black Start Warming – to cover costs associated with bringing existing Black Start capable providers’ units who are not self-dispatching to a warm state so they can be Black Start available.
 When assessing whether to warm Black Start units, ESO will also assess other system services that will be inherently delivered.
 For example, where a Black Start provider also has Reactive Power capability and is in an area where action is needed to manage voltage levels this will be considered as part of the value assessment.
 In such circumstances ESO use a local work instruction that outlines the method used to determine what costs are allocated to Black Start and what portion will be allocated to Balancing Service costs.
 This is further explained in Appendix 1.